-A leak was identified and repaired by ESB at the site in July 2010.
+A leak was identified by ESB at the site in August 1993 and repaired in November 1993.
 AECOM understands that the fluid type lost from the cable was a mixture of linear alkyl benzene (LAB) and mineral oil based products.